Frederico-F-Martins/D-Eagle/README.md

 2-  Select the three specific variables before running the script:

-> discordID - Discord id (from dev mode) that you want the bot to send the price drop warning;
+> discordID - Discord id (from dev mode) that you want the bot to send the price drop warning to;
 >
 > bot_token - Token required to log into your discord bot;
 >